coderjonny/react-style-guide/README.md

 ## Components
   - Have only one component per file using '.js' file extension. no need to do '.jsx'
+  - Use PascalCase for naming React components and files.

 ## Organization
   ```javascript